ekrich/sconfig/README.md

 To use in `sbt`, replace `x.y.z` with the version from Maven Central badge above.

-For non-JVM projects use `%%%` but please refer to the guide below for **critical** Scala Native and Scala.js usage information.
+For non-JVM projects use `%%%` but please refer to the [Usage and Help](#usage-and-help) section below for **critical** Scala Native and Scala.js usage information.
 The TLDR is that you must add a `java.time` library dependency to your project.
 Refer to the [`sjavatime` home page](https://github.com/ekrich/sjavatime) for the current version or alternative `java.time` libraries.

-[Scala Native and Scala.js](docs/SCALA-NATIVE.md) - A guide to using Scala Native and Scala.js.

 [Contributors / Developers](docs/DEVELOPER.md) - Helpful hints for those wishing to contribute to this repository.